josephattalla/TestifyNotes/README.md

 # TestifyNotes
 TestifyNotes is a web application built with React.js, Next.js, and Tailwind CSS.
 It allows users to upload PDF lecture notes and generates a customized practice exam.

-A serverless API is utilized to generate the practice exam utilizing [Groq](https://groq.com/) API.
-Once the PDF is uploaded, it is sent to a LLM to create questions, these questions are displayed once returned and allows used to enter answers.
-Once a question is submitted, the correct answer and explanation is displayed.
-A downloadable version of the practice exam is available along with the answer key on the last page.
+The application uses a serverless API to interact with the Groq API, which processes the PDF to create exam questions via a large language model (LLM).
+Once the questions are generated, they are displayed in the user interface, allowing users to input their answers.

+Upon submitting each question, the correct answer along with an explanation is shown.
+Additionally, users can download the full practice exam, complete with an answer key provided on the last page.

 ## Usage
 1. Clone the repository